 Applications for the 2017-2018 academic year will be accepted through the Electronic Application Services (ERAS).
-Potential candidates for 2017 can access applications through the AAMC/ERAS website at www.aamc.org/eras.
-The application period will open in July 15, 2016 for training that will start in July 2017.
-Our Nephrology Fellowship Program will be matching our positions using the NRMP system.
+Potential candidates can access applications through the AAMC/ERAS website at www.aamc.org/eras.
+The application period will open on July 15, 2016 for training that will start July 2017.
+Our Nephrology Fellowship Program will be matching positions using the NRMP system.
 Interested candidates will be required to register with the NRMP.

 We will be accepting four (4) new Nephrology Fellows for the 2017-2018 academic year.

 Qualifications for Renal Fellowship

 - Renal Fellowship: ABIM certified or eligible, and outstanding scores.
 We accept, in addition to US citizens, permanent residents, holders of a valid J-1 Visa, and, depending on the situation, we may accept H1B Visa applicants with outstanding USMLE scores.

 We will be accepting one (1) Nephrology Transplant Fellow for the 2017-2018 academic year.
 The program is AST accredited.

 - Applications are accepted from graduates of U.S. and foreign medical schools that have successfully completed or are currently in post-graduate training in nephrology in an ACGME-approved training program in the United States.

 - USMLE Scores (or equivalent)

 - Any Additional Documents which will strengthen your application